-- > Tetanus, diphtheria (Td): Booster every 10 years; - > Influenza (flu): Annual for adults under age50 and at risk; annual for adults age50 plus;
+- > Tetanus, diphtheria (Td): Booster every 10 years; - > Influenza (flu): Annual for adults under age 50 and at risk; annual for adults age 50-plus; - Pneumococcal vaccine (PPV): Once for adults under age 50 with risk factors; with booster after five years for adults at highest risk and those most likely to lose their immunity; once at age 65 with booster after five years if less than 65 at the time of primary vaccination; - Varicella (chicken pox): Persons under age 50 with no history of varicella and who test negative for immunity.
+Persons over age 50 are assumed to be immune.
+Note: Women who are pregnant (or planning to become pregnant in the four weeks following vaccination) should NOT be vaccinated; - Measles, mumps, rubella (MMR): For people born after 1956 two doses measles with additional doses as MMR; people born before 1957 can be considered immune.
+Note: Women who are pregnant (or planning to become pregnant in the four weeks following vaccination) and people whose immune system is not working properly should NOT be vaccinated; - > Hepatitis A: Only for those at risk; for those at risk, two doses at least six months apart;

-- Pneumococcal vaccine (PPV): Once for adults under age50 with risk factors with booster after five years for adults at highest risk and those most likely to lose their immunity; once at age65 with booster after five years if less than 65 at the time of primary vaccination; - > Varicella (chicken pox): Persons under age50 with no history of varicella and who test negative for immunity.
-Persons over age50 are assumed to be immune.
-Note: Women who are pregnant (or planning to become pregnant in the four weeks following vaccination) should NOT be vaccinated; - > Measles, mumps, rubella (MMR): For people born after 1956 two doses measles with additional doses as MMR; people born before 1957 can be considered immune.
-Note: Women who are pregnant (or planning to become pregnant in the four weeks following vaccination) and people whose immune system is not working properly should NOT be vaccinated; - > Hepatitis A: Only those at risk; those at risk, two doses at least six months apart; - > Hepatitis B: Immunize if age46 or under; if over age45, only those at high risk; if at risk, three doses (second dose one to two months after the first dose, and the third dose no earlier than two months after the first dose and four months after the second dose); - > Meningococcal: Meningitis (only those at risk); if at increased risk, one dose (an additional dose may be recommended for those who remain at high risk); - > Tuberculin skin test: Annual testing for high-risk group (method: Five tuberculin units of PPD); - > Gardasil vaccine for HPV: Males and females age9 years to 26 years (age restrictions do not apply to Anthem Blue Cross and Blue Shield); and - > Zostavax vaccine for shingles: Adults age60 or older.
+- Hepatitis B: Immunize if age 46 or under; if over age 45, only for those at high risk; if at risk, three doses (second dose one to two months after the first dose, and the third dose no earlier than two months after the first dose and four months after the second dose); - Meningococcal: Meningitis (only for those at risk); if at risk, one dose (an additional dose may be recommended for those who remain at high risk); - > Tuberculin skin test: Annual testing for high-risk group (method: five tuberculin units of PPD); - Gardasil vaccine for HPV: Males and females age 9 years to 26 years (age restrictions do not apply to Anthem BlueCross BlueShield); and - > Zostavax vaccine for shingles: Adults age 60 or older.